userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ### 3.3 Obtain IP Address
-After the R1 is powered on, wait for the display to show the desktop.
-Click "Settings" and connect to WiFi.
+After R1 is powered on, wait for the display to show the desktop.
+Then click "Settings" and connect to WiFi.

 ![3.4_wifi_connect](assets/3.3_wifi_connect.png)

-Then open the command terminal and enter the following command:
+Open the command terminal and enter the following command:

 ```bash
 ifconfig